louminod/great_expectations_api/README.md

  6. Fill the database informations
  7. Would you like to proceed -> y
  8. Would you like to profile new Expectations for a single data asset within your new Datasource -> y
+ 9. Which table would you like to use -> choose one randomly, it doesn't matter
+ 10. Name the new Expectation Suite -> config
+ 11. Would you like to proceed -> y
+ 12. Would you like to build Data Docs -> n

 ### 2) Start the REST API